elbert-git/TechnicalNotes/WebTech/Web3Topics/Solidity.md

 **Smart Contracts**

-think of them as a public c# object in the blockchain(or the cloud). they can hold variables(state) and functions.
+think of them as a public public javascript object in the blockchain(or the cloud). they have properties and functions that users can call

-# Basic Structure
+# **Basic Structure**

 ===================================================================